 "I match the step and teacher's style - a Swedish waltz, a Joplin rag, a Scottish strathspey, a show tune, maybe some Gershwin or Beatles - variety and surprises."

 Patricia moved from Seattle to Chicago in 2010.
 She has performed in various shows, bands and performances for 44 years.
 Her professional experience includes Pacific Northwest Ballet, Evergreen City Ballet, Spectrum Dance Theatre and Evansville Dance Theatre.

 Jumaane Taylor, a Chicago native, has been tap dancing since the age of 7.
 He began his training at the Sammy Dyer School of the Theatre where he currently teaches.
 He has had the esteemed opportunity to perform and study with Idella Reed Davis, Martin Dumas III, Jimmy Payne Jr., Sarah Savelli and George Patterson III.
 Jumaane made his professional debut with the group M.A.D.D.
 Rhythms founded by Bril Barrett.
 He now serves as Assistant Director of the company.

-In Chicago, the Bearded Hoofer is a band member of the jazz sextet, Abstrakt Pulse, established by trumpeter Corey Wilkes, the Deep Tone Trio lead by saxophonist/composer Ernest Dawkins and an instrumentalist in the band1 Sidewalk Chalk.
-All the while, recording tap on various albums and performing at music or dance events throughout the city of Chicago.
+In Chicago, the Bearded Hoofer is a tap instrumentalist in the band Sidewalk Chalk.
+All the while, recording tap on various albums and performing at music or dance events throughout the country and abroad.

 "Hip Hop is not something you do, its something you live"